 Source: Wikimedia Commons

 Every April, if you happen to be in Barcelona, make sure you have a pillow ready.
-Here at the Catalan capital, they celebrate the International Pillow fight day, and they take it very seriously.
+Here at the Catalan capital, they celebrate the International Pillow fight day, and though it’s not exactly an official Spanish holiday, they take it very seriously.
 Locals and tourists alike head to the streets with a pillow and partake in the biggest pillow fight in the world.
 People you don't know nor have never met will suddenly pillage you with their feather-filled cushions.
 And seeing all of those fluff rain down the city is quite the sight.
 Just make sure to bring your own and don't be too aggressive with your pillow.
 Remember, you're there to have fun!

 Source: Wikimedia Commons

 Barcelona's Gràcia Festival every August is a must-see for two reasons.
 The first is that it's practically the city's biggest fiesta.
 People from all walks of life gather around and partake in gigantic feasts all lined-up in the city's beautiful streets.
 It's such a sight to behold: people from different backgrounds congregate and just be merry for a few days of the year.
 But secondly, the festival also brings out the most creative in residents.
 Through the years, the Gràcia Festival has become a competitive contest for street decorations.
 And what Barcelonians come up with year after year are quite outstanding!